NCCA/PCCSlides/Lecture9/slides.md

 # Next time

 - **What will you learn next time**
-  - Loading images
+  - Transformations: translate, rotate, scale
-  - Procedural image manipulation
+  - How to position objects in space using code

 --